moshimo2019/simple-jpeg/README.md

 # simple-jpeg

-A simple jpeg encoder and decoder that can handle practical JPEG images.
+A simple JPEG encoder and decoder that can handle practical JPEG images.